On algebraic structures of the Hochschild complex: Closed Frobenius Algebras: Action of the moduli space of curves via Sullivan chord diagrams

-Now it remains to deal with differentials.
+Now it remains to deal with the differentials.
 This is quite easy to check since collapsing the arcs on the input circles corresponds to the components of the Hochschild differential.
 The only nontrivial part concerns collapsing the arcs attached to the special points and this follows from the hypothesis that $A$ is an open Frobenius algebra with a counit.
-This shows that to cycles in $( \{CS_k(g,m,n)\} _{k\geq 0},\partial)$, the action associates a chain map and the homotopies between operations correspond to the action of the boundaries of corresponding chains in $( \{CS_k(g,m,n)\}_{k\geq 0},\partial)$.
-We refer the reader to \cite{TZ} for more details.
+This shows that the action associates chain maps to cycles in $( \{CS_k(g,m,n)\} _{k\geq 0},\partial)$.
+The homotopies between operations correspond to the action of the boundaries of the corresponding chains in $( \{CS_k(g,m,n)\}_{k\geq 0},\partial)$.
+We refer the reader to~\cite{TZ} for more details, or to~\cite{WahWest} for a different approach.
 Now one can explain all the homotopies in the previous section using this language.

-The main the result of this section can be formulated as follows:
+The main result of this section can be formulated as follows:

-\begin{theorem} For an open Frobenius (DG) algebra $A$, $C_*(A,A)$ the Hochschild chain complex of $A$ is an algebra over the PROP of Sullivan chord diagrams.
-Similarly the Hochschild cochain complex $C^*(A,A)$ of $A$ is an algebra over the PROP of Sullivan chord diagrams. \end{theorem}
+\begin{theorem} For a closed Frobenius (DG) algebra $A$, the Hochschild chain complex $C_*(A,A)$ is an algebra over the PROP of Sullivan chord diagrams.
+Similarly, the Hochschild cochain complex $C^*(A,A)$ is an algebra over the PROP of Sullivan chord diagrams. \end{theorem}

-In particular the action of Sullivan chord diagrams implies (see \cite{CG} for more details):
+In particular, the action of Sullivan chord diagrams provides to us the compatibility relations between the product and coproduct in order to obtain an open Frobenius algebra (see~\cite{CG} for more details):

-\begin{corollary}For an open Frobenius (DG) algebra $A$, $HH_*(A,A)$ and $HH^*(A,A^\vee)$ are open Frobenius algebras. \end{corollary} Note that we had already identified the product and coproduct of this open Frobenius algebra structure.
+\begin{corollary}Let $A$ be a closed Frobenius (DG) algebra.
+Then $HH_*(A,A)$ and $HH^*(A,A^\vee)$ are open Frobenius algebras.
+The product and coproduct for $HH_*(A,A)$ are respectively made explicit in Theorem~\ref{thm-co-op} and Theorem~\ref{themop-cop}. \end{corollary} Note that we had already identified the product and coproduct of this open Frobenius algebra structure.

 \begin{remark} As we saw above, the product and coproduct on $HH_*(A,A)$ require only an open Frobenius algebra structure on $A$.
 The results of this section do not prove that the product and coproduct are compatible so that $HH_*(A,A)$ is an open Frobenius algebra.
 The reason is that our proof of the compatibility identities uses the action of some chord diagrams whose actions are defined only if $A$ is a closed Frobenius algebra.
 Still it could be true that $HH_*(A,A)$ is an open Frobenius algebra if $A$ is only an open Frobenius algebra, but this needs a direct proof. \end{remark}